Frequently Asked Questions

 five (5) elective courses.
 Matriculated doctoral students are encouraged to discuss

-CAS courses as their EdD electives.
+courses as their EdD electives.
 The five courses are:

 - EDUC 673 - Leadership in Educational Settings